-In Finland there are about 700 large-scale chemicals and explosives establishments supervised by Tukes.
-Periodic inspections of all of them take place once a year, once in three years or once in five years, depending on the quantity and risk level of the chemicals involved.
+There are around 700 large-scale chemical and explosives establishments in Finland supervised by Tukes.
+Periodic inspections of all of them take place once a year, once in three years, or once in five years, depending on the quantity and risk level of the chemicals involved.
+Tukes may, however, either extend or shorten the inspection intervals that are stipulated in the Act on the basis of inspection results, the safety situation of the establishment, or risks stemming from the nature of the establishment (e.g. possible accidents, location) in accordance with the inspection plan.